JW-Yan/JW-Yan.github.io/_pages/contact.md

 ### **Dr. Jingwen Yan**

 Associate Professor
-Director of Bioinformatics
+Director of Bioinformatics <br>
-Department of Biomedical Engineering and Informatics Luddy School of Informatics, Computing and Engineering Indiana University
+Department of Biomedical Engineering and Informatics <br>
+Luddy School of Informatics, Computing and Engineering Indiana University
 Indianapolis, IN 46202.